ashkanmy/Remote-Sensing/README.md

 + Integrated Water Vapor (IWV) : the total water vapor content in a vertical column of the atmosphere measured in (mm).
 + Optical Green Vegetation Index (OGVI) : provides information about the density and vigor of green vegetation and has no unit measure.
++ Ozone Total Column Index (OTCI) : Measures the total ozone content in the atmospheric column with a measure of Dobson Units (DU), where 1 DU = 0.01 (mm) of ozone at standard temperature and pressure.

 ### Level-1 product